Pulkit-Pandey-09/To-do-List/README.md

-# todo-list-v1
+# Todo-list (Version 1)
 A project built to store records of regular tasks.
 The user can add the tasks and later can scratch the task from list once completed.
 The project focusses on implementing of EJS.
-Tech Stack: HTML, CSS, JS, EJS, NODE.JS, EXPRESS (Project to be continued)
+Tech Stack: HTML, CSS, JS, EJS, (NODE.JS, EXPRESS) (Project to be continued)
 ## Snapshots:
 ### Home Page-